 Q: Who does the advisory apply to?

-These requirements are also applicable to Connecticut residents who are returning from a visit to an affected state.
+These requirements are also applicable to Connecticut residents who are returning from a visit to an affected state or an affected country.

 Q: What does self-quarantine mean?